rudynicolop/FFPL-fork/README.md

 Press the toolbar button with an arrow that points to a horizontal line ("run to end") -- all the text should turn green, that indicates everything is working.
 Navigate somewhere in the file and hit "Ctrl-Right" ("run to cursor"), and the green region should end near your cursor.
 You can now navigate Coq files and are ready for the class!

+## Source material

+We stand on the shoulders of giants!
+The material in this folder is based on two prior courses:
+- "Program verification with types and logic" at Radboud University Nijmegen.
+  Lecturer: Robbert Krebbers.
+TA: Jules Jacobs.
+- "Semantics" at Saarland University.
+  Lecturer: Derek Dreyer.
+TAs: Simon Spies, Lennard Gäher.